 The following information outlines the Super SA policy relating to the privacy and security of your personal and other information when you visit the Super SA website.
 This privacy and security statement applies only to the Super SA website, including the secure member area and My Future.

-The Super SA website operates in compliance with the Government of South Australia's Information Privacy Principles (IPP), a copy of which can be obtained here.
+The Super SA website operates in compliance with the Government of South Australia's Information Privacy Principles (IPP).

 Super SA site administrators protect and handle your personal information in accordance with the IPP, and your personal information will not be disclosed to a third party, except in accordance with the Disclosure of Personal Information principle outlined in the IPP.